microsoft/fast/packages/web-components/fast-foundation/src/picker/picker.spec.md

 The 'picker' component enables users to select a list of items from a searchable list of options.
 A basic implemetation could be selecting  pizza toppings from a relatively short local list, while a more advanced one could be selecting recients for an e-mail by querying a large directory of recipients on a remote server as the user types.

-### Background

-The picker component

 ### Use Cases

 - Choosing a list of recipients for an e-mail.
 - Choosing a list of pizza toppings.

 ### Non-goals
-- Managing asynchronous data loading: Managing loading states and updating data should be left to components derived from `picker`.
-The component should enable the display of loading states to make it easy for derived components to do create good experiences around async data loading, but otherwise not involved.
+- Managing asynchronous data loading: Managing loading states and updating data should be left to components that wrap a `picker`.
+The component should enable the display of loading states to make it easy for authors to do create good experiences around async data loading, but otherwise not get involved.

 ### Prior Art/Examples